-This spring, we are presented with a unique challenge.
-The teaching and learning that usually happens in school buildings is being moved to remote learning environments.
+This year, we're presented with a unique challenge.
+The teaching and learning that usually happens in school buildings was moved to remote learning environments.
 Educators around the nation have risen to this challenge and are working tirelessly to provide continuous learning.
 As we tackle the challenge of distance teaching and learning, students, parents, and caregivers are asking the question, “How do I know if my student is understanding what I am expecting them to learn?”

 While they are many types of assessment used in schools – diagnostic, interim, summative – it’s formative assessment that allows teachers to regularly guide student learning in the classroom.
 Formative assessments include sharing learning goals, modeling what success looks like, and giving clear, actionable feedback to students.
 By design, formative assessment: